-Edward Taylor and Anne Bradstreet were popular and Michael Wiggleworth was known for his best selling poem The Day of Doom.
+Edward Taylor and Anne Bradstreet were popular, and Michael Wiggleworth was known for his best selling poem The Day of Doom.

-It is almost inevitable that given the history of the early American settlers, religious questions were rich topics for early writings.
+It is almost impossible for the history of the early American settlers not to be mainly about religious questions that were rich topics for their early writings.
 A journal written by John Winthrop discussed the religious foundations of the Massachusetts Bay Colony.